Center for Podiatric Medicine

 Achilles tendonitis can lead to aching, stiffness, and pain that runs all the way down the back of your lower leg.
-If any of these symptoms sound familiar, schedule an Achilles tendonitis evaluation at the Center for Podiatric Medicine, with offices conveniently located in the River North neighborhood of Chicago, Schaumburg, and Elmhurst, Illinois, and in Highland, Indiana.
+If any of these symptoms sound familiar, schedule an Achilles tendonitis evaluation at the Center for Podiatric Medicine, with three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 The team of board-certified podiatrists can help relieve your discomfort, starting with your first visit.
 Book your appointment online or over the phone.

 As the largest tendon in your body, your Achilles tendon is particularly prone to injury.
 Your Achilles tendon is responsible for connecting your calf muscles to your heel bone.
 Even though your Achilles tendon is designed to stretch and bounce back into place with each step you take, in some cases, it can become injured and inflamed, a condition known as Achilles tendonitis.